gbm1015/BootcampApril2023/README.md

 1. I created a new repository in GitHub for this project called `VBA-challenge`.

-2. Inside the new repository that I created, I

-	- attempted to add the Excel Spreadsheet "Multiple_year_stock_data.xlsx", that included the stock data to be used for analysis; however, it was too large to upload to GitHub.
+2. Inside the new repository that I created, I attempted to add the Excel Spreadsheet "Multiple_year_stock_data.xlsx", that included the stock data to be used for analysis; however, it was too large to upload to GitHub.
 That spreadsheet can be downloaded at Module 2 Challenge link https://courses.bootcampspot.com/courses/3527/assignments/54069?module_item_id=961284

+### After developing and running the VBA macro to analyze the generated stock market data for 2018, 2019, and 2020

-	- attempted to add the Macro Enabled Excel Spreadsheet and VBA Macro "Multiple_year_stock_data_solution.xlsm", that resulted from running the VBA macro script for analysis.
+1. Attempted to add the Macro Enabled Excel Spreadsheet and VBA Macro file, "Multiple_year_stock_data_solution.xlsm", that resulted from running the VBA macro script for analysis.
 However, it was too large to upload to GitHub.

-	- uploaded the screenshots of the solution worksheets, for each of the years 2018, 2019, and 2020.
+2. Uploaded the screenshots of the solution worksheets, for each of the years 2018, 2019, and 2020.
 These 3 screenshots are the solution tabs from the Macro Enabled Excel Spreadsheet titled "Multiple_year_stock_data_solution.xlsm".
 (Please refer to line 15 above).

-	- uploaded the main VBA script to run the analysis in 3 different extension files; .bas, .txt, and .vba.
-Please copy the VBA script code from the Multiple_year_stock_data_solution.txt file and and paste it to run in visual basic using the excel spreadsheet "Multiple_year_stock_data.xlsx" that can be downloaded at Module 2 Challenge.
-(Please refer to line 13 above).
+3. Uploaded the main VBA script to run the analysis in 2 different extension files; .bas (extension version when exporting macro from "Multiple_year_stock_data_solution.xlsm") and .txt.
+Please copy the VBA script code from the Multiple_year_stock_data_solution.txt file and paste it to run  using data at the excel spreadsheet "Multiple_year_stock_data.xlsx" that can be downloaded at Module 2 Challenge.
+(Please refer to line 11 above).

 ### Files including data used for analysis and the solution output

-* [Stock Data](Multiple_year_stock_data_solution.xlsm) - Ran scripts on this data to generate the final solution output.
+* [Stock Data](Multiple_year_stock_data_solution.xlsm) - Ran VBA scripts on this data to generate the final solution output.

-### VBA Scripting file versions; in .bas, .txt, .vba
+### VBA Scripting file versions; in .bas and .txt

 Module1.bas

-Multiple_year_stock_data_solution.txt

-Module1.vba
+Multiple_year_stock_data_solution.txt (Please copy and paste this VBA script to run using "Multiple_year_stock_data.xlsx" data)

 ### Stock Market Analyses screenshots